The Didcot Interpretation

 26” x 20” (66 x 51cm) / Acrylic on gessoed panel /£3750

 I often wonder why I’m drawn to railways.
 One explanation is they were the playgrounds of my youth, places of freedom, adventure, larking about.
 Am I still larking about?
 Probably.
 Maybe my interest stems from the fact that, if you wait long enough near a railway a train will probably come along.
 That got me thinking about probability.
 I remember once trying to read a book on the subject.
 It explained the Copenhagen Interpretation of quantum mechanics.
 I was about a page and a half in when it struck me the topic was perhaps not for the Master of 27 Gorwell, Watlington, Oxon.
 I wish I’d stuck with it.
 The book had a noble cast of scientists: Niels Bohr, Werner Heisenberg, Erwin ‘Magic Cat’ Schrödinger.
 The book came back to me when I titled this picture, which is based on a scene at Didcot Railway Centre in Oxfordshire.
 Hence the pretentious title, ‘The Didcot Interpretation’.
-If you hang around Didcot long enough trains do come along.
-Very satisfactory I find it.
+At Didcot there is no probabiiity.
+If you hang around long enough, trains do come along.